 Kevin trained on the BSc (Hons) acupuncture course at The London College of Traditional Chinese Acupuncture (LCTA) and in Tui Na Chinese acupressure massage.
-He also taught Tui Na & Medical Qigong at LCTA and was a supervising clinician at their student clinic.
-He is a member of the British Acupuncture Council (BAcC), The UK Register of Traditional Chinese Massage (UKRTCM) & The Complementary Therapists Association (CThA).
+He also taught Tui Na and Medical Qigong at LCTA and was a supervising clinician at their student clinic.
+He is a member of the British Acupuncture Council (BAcC), The UK Register of Traditional Chinese Massage (UKRTCM), and The Complementary Therapists Association (CThA).

-Kevin specialises in musculoskeletal problems, but treats a wide range of conditions encountered in general practice, including: back pain, sciatica, sports injury, migraines, arthritis, allergies, PMS, skin problems, fertility & stress.
+Kevin specialises in musculoskeletal problems, but treats a wide range of conditions encountered in general practice, including: back pain, sciatica, sports injury, migraines, arthritis, allergies, PMS, skin problems, fertility and stress.